Heat Pump Cost for a 2-Bed Flat UK 2026

 The lower heat demand of a flat means lower running costs.
 Using a seasonal COP of 3.0:

-Compare these to typical gas heating costs for the same flat (approximately £350-£550 per year including gas standing charge and boiler service) or electric storage heater costs (£640-£1,280 per year).
+Compare these to typical gas heating costs for the same flat (approximately £350-£550 per year) or electric storage heater costs (£640-£1,280 per year).
 The savings are most dramatic when replacing electric heating.
 For a detailed comparison, see our running costs guide.

 Flat-Specific Challenges